 Ursula and Our Conversations traverses the rocky landscape of Ursula’s early

-Chaitania Hein, is a performance artist, therapist, and teacher.
-She holds a Master’s degree in Psychology, with a concentration in propaganda and brainwashing, and its effect on society and individuals.
-Her Bachelor degree is in Depth Psychology and Art as a Way to Heal.
+Chaitania Hein is a performance artist, therapist, and teacher.
+She holds a Master’s degree in Psychology, with a concentration in propaganda and brainwashing and its effect on society and individuals.
+Her Bachelor’s degree is in Depth Psychology and Art as a Way to Heal.
 Chaitania, a remarkable artist, started her career in dance at age 14 in the New Orleans Opera Ballet Company, performed on Broadway, and ran her own Theater Companies: Dance Impulse and Shakespeare for Children.
-She was on the Dance faculty of Cornish College of the Arts, became Academic Dean and faculty member at WuHsing Tao School, teaching psychology.
-As a therapist, she finds enormous satisfaction helping people find their way.
+She was on the Dance faculty of Cornish College of the Arts and became Academic Dean and faculty member at WuHsing Tao School, teaching psychology.
+As a therapist, she finds enormous satisfaction in helping people find their way.
 Chaitania Hein is an inspiration to her students, clients, and audiences.

-I started this process as a young woman who became curious about my husband’s family history.
-Ursula and I were in conversation for over twenty years, and at a certain point, Ursula asked me to tell her story to the world.
+I started this process as a young woman curious about my husband’s family history.
+Ursula and I had been in conversation for over twenty years, and at a certain point, Ursula asked me to tell her story to the world.
 My task seemed such a responsibility with the challenge to be sensitive to everyone affected by this horrific time in history.

 The Core Actors from the May 5, 2018 productions reflections-

 Jeanne Snyder – Jeanne is a recently retired Marriage & Family Therapist.
 “Conversations with Ursula” is an exciting, engaging project to be participating in.
 Though a novice to acting, my work as a therapist has prepared me well to interpret emotions on many levels.
 I so appreciate the more experienced, talented cast who have supported my learning to help create this powerful production.